suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 In this mode, an unidirectional QUIC stream is setup per MOQ Group (section 2.2 of {{?MoQTransport}}).
 Following observations can be made about such a setup

-* MOQT groups typically represent things that share some kind of relationship (eg decodability, priority) and having the objects of a group share the same underlying stream context allows them to delivered cohorently.
+* MOQT groups typically represent things that share some kind of relationship (eg decodable, priority) and having the objects of a group share the same underlying stream context allows them to delivered coherently.

 * Media consumers can map each incoming QUIC stream into decoding context in the order of their arrival.

-* Since the objects within group share the QUIC stream, there is likelyhood of increased end to end latency due to head-of-line blocking under losses.
+* Since the objects within group share the QUIC stream, there is likelihood of increased end to end latency due to head-of-line blocking under losses.

 ## Stream per MOQT Object {#spo}

-In this mode, an unidirectional QUIC stream is setup per MOQ Objecy (section 2.1 of {{?MoQTransport}}).
+In this mode, an unidirectional QUIC stream is setup per MOQ Object (section 2.1 of {{?MoQTransport}}).
 Following observations can be made about such a setup

 * Using a single stream per object can help reduce latency at the source, when objects represent smaller units of the application data (say a single encoded frame or a small number of the same).